 - Mechanical engineering

+Entrepreneurship

 - Electrical engineering

 - Programming

 - Computer Aided Design

 - Gracious Professionalism

 Teamwork

-The Rhythm of Our Year
+- The Rhythm of Our Year

 - Fall and late spring: Pre- and post-season.
 We plan projects, do teambuilding, technical training, fundraising, and STEAM outreach.
-Team meetings at Newton North High School on Mondays 6:30 p.m., and at Newton South High School on Thursdays at 6:30 p.m. - Winter: "Build" season.
+Team meetings at Newton North High School on Mondays 6:30 p.m., and at Newton South High School on Thursdays at 6:30 p.m.

+- Winter: "Build" season.
 We design and build a robot from Jan.
 Feb.
-Meetings Mon. - Sat. at Newton South High School - Spring: Competition season.
+Meetings Mon. - Sat. at Newton South High School

+- Spring: Competition season.
 We compete against other FIRST Robotics teams with our robot, weekends in March and April.

+- Mentorship

 - Public speaking

+- Graphic design

 - Writing

-- Mentorship
+- Photography